Candy-Train/BINF6250F25/projects/project02/README.md

 # Struggles

-For the first order `build_markov_model()` function, we struggled with getting all next_words.
+* First order `build_markov_model()` function - we struggled with getting all next_words.
 Our loop initially looped through the text by comparing the targeted word and the word in the text.
 If the words are the same, the code would find index of the word using `find()` and get the next word.
 However, this method caused our program to get stuck on the first `fish` found and improperly iterate through the text to find all next words.
 We later used `enumerate()` to find all indices before looping based on the positions instead.

-For the nth order markov chain, we struggled to correctly implement recursion so that it would correctly build the markov model.
+* Nth order markov chain - we struggled to correctly implement recursion so that it would correctly build the markov model.

-For `generate_next_word()` function, we needed to learn how to use and implement the `np.random.choice()` function.
+* `generate_next_word()` function - we needed to learn how to use and implement the `np.random.choice()` function.
+* `generate_new_text()` function - we struggled to update our function to account for the Nth order markov chain.